elcicd/el-CICD-docs/README.md

 * ***_READ_ONLY_GITHUB_PRIVATE_KEY**
 These Jenkins credential IDs are passed onto project specific Jenkins for read only access to the el-CICD repositories for each Non-prod and Prod Automation Server.
 * **GIT_SITE_WIDE_ACCESS_TOKEN_ID**
 This ID references the token stored in Jenkins for an administrative service account for access to all project Git repositories.
 This is needed in order to add a writable deploy key and a webhook for automated builds for each microservice Git repository.
-More on this will be described below in the [el-cicd-secrets.config](#el-cicd-secretsconfig)
+More on this will be described below in the [el-cicd-bootstrap.config](#el-cicd-secretsconfig)

 ##### el-CICD Read Only Deploy Key Title